Jeddunk/KoalaGeddon-Configurator/README.md

 # Koalageddon-Configurator
 A extremely simple configuration tool for @acidicoala 's Koalageddon.

-Code is rather bloated at this point, I will reformat it...eventually :)

 # Features
 - Simple TTK GUI with the Breeze theme.
 - Will modify the configuration file (Config.jsonc) for each platform, by enabling or disabling injection and replication and by adding or removing id's from the blacklist.